Alabama Department of Corrections: Early prison system and convict leasing

+Road labor, prison farms, and work release

+The abolition of convict leasing did not end prison labor in Alabama.
+The same body of state law that prohibited leasing authorized state and county prisoners to be used on public roads, bridges, and other public works.
+The State Highway Department was authorized to use prisoners in constructing and maintaining roads and bridges, while the Board of Administration could employ prisoners on state-owned land for farming and other work.
+Road camps subsequently formed a substantial part of the state prison system.
+In 1972, a federal district court described Alabama's system as consisting of five major prisons, a minimum-security facility, an honor farm, a pre-release center, and 13 road camps.

+Alabama enacted a state work release program in 1972 and placed it under the jurisdiction of the Board of Corrections.
+By 1976, a federal court reported that the system operated eight work-release centers and one pre-release center alongside six remaining road camps.
+The court described work release as allowing a limited number of selected prisoners to work, develop job skills, gradually reenter the community, and save a portion of their wages before release.
+It also noted that prisoners performing institutional work generally received no pay and that prisoners at Fountain and Holman were routinely assigned to farm labor.

-In the 1970s, Alabama prisons were ordered to undertake major reforms by a Federal judge who described some conditions as "barbaric."
-Among other things, the judge ordered the closing of "dog houses," the name for hot, dark and filthy cells jammed with inmates being punished.
+During the 1970s, Alabama prisons were ordered to undertake major reforms by a federal judge who described some conditions as "barbaric."
+Among other things, the judge ordered the closing of "dog houses," the name for hot, dark and filthy cells used to punish prisoners.

-In 2007 the prison system ended its farming programs, rendering many prisoners idle.
+In 2007, the prison system ended its farming programs.

-In 2016, Governor Robert Bentley proposed $800 million dollars in state bonds to build four large prisons, each with a designed capacity of 3,500 prisoners.
+In 2016, Governor Robert Bentley proposed $800 million in state bonds to build four large prisons, each with a designed capacity of 3,500 prisoners.
 This program would allow the state to close an unspecified number of older facilities.
 Press reports indicate the troubled Julia Tutwiler Prison for Women would be the first to be replaced; a federal class-action suit was settled in 2015 over abuse of women at that facility.

 In October 2016, the US Department of Justice announced that it was conducting a review and investigation of Alabama's men's prisons to evaluate conditions as the Constitution promises humane treatment.
 "The investigation will focus on whether prisoners are adequately protected from physical harm and sexual abuse at the hands of other prisoners; whether prisoners are adequately protected from use of excessive force and staff sexual abuse by correctional officers; and whether the prisons provide sanitary, secure and safe living conditions."